 For girls who are new to modelling, you simply need enough make up to enhance your look.
 It need only be eyes and lips.
 If you're young and you have good skin you don't even need foundation.
-It's very different to for example glamour photography, where you're trying to make a statement.
+It's a very different process to something like glamour photography, where you're using make up to make a statement.
 The most common mistake I see most first time models make is using too much make up.

 I recommend staying away from artificial tans, as on camera they can look unnatural (think Tandoori chicken).
 Should you feel confident though, it's best applied 3 days before your shoot.
 A more effective solution however is to allow a make up artist to achieve this look through the use of bronzer, contouring and shading.

 Let me know in advance if you would like a professional hair & make up artist.
 I use industry to industry freelance artists.
 The rates will vary.
 You are also welcome to make your own arrangements before you come to the shoot.